grails/grails-spring-security-core/functional-test-app/README.md

 Running tests
 =============
 ```
-./run_functional_tests.sh 2.4.2 2.3.11
+./run_functional_tests.sh
 ```
-This runs the functional tests with Grails 2.4.2 and 2.3.11 versions.
+This runs the functional tests with multiple versions of Grails (currently 3.0 and 3.1).

 Debugging tests
 ===============